AnaisDenis/moustic/README.md

 For questions or suggestions, please contact: olivier.roux@ird.fr

-Project developed by Anais DENIS as part of a Master's thesis on mosquito behavior analysis.
+Project developed by Anaïs DENIS as part of a Master's thesis on mosquito behavior analysis.